H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 }
 ```

 > **Note:** The above is the confirmed state as of 2026-03-13.
-The March 18, 2026 production deployment includes additional consciousness layer contributions from Phase 1.45 community memory retrieval, psychology pre-assessment (Phase 3), GBIM temporal decay (Phase 5), and 69-DGM cascade (Phase 7).
-The current canonical `UltimateResponse` schema is documented in Chapter 17.
+The March 18, 2026 production `UltimateResponse` schema includes additional consciousness layer contributions from Phase 1.45 community memory, psychology pre-assessment (Phase 3), GBIM temporal decay (Phase 5), and 69-DGM cascade (Phase 7).
+See Chapter 17 for the current canonical schema.

 ---

-## Confirmed Smoke Tests (Canonical as of 2026-03-13, superseded by Chapter 41)
+## Confirmed Smoke Tests (Canonical as of 2026-03-13)

 ```bash
 # BBB /filter